mynah22/Homelab-Guides/pfsenseAdvantech.md

 ![](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/cmdPfsense0.jpg)

 You should see PFSense boot as normal in the terminal console.
 The display will be slightly different ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/cmdPfsense1.jpg)), but otherwise set up matches the [Basic PFSense guide](pfsenseBasic.md) from this point forward.
-Looks like WAN defaulted to port MGT1 and LAN to port MG2.
+Looks like WAN defaulted to port MGT1 (igb0 in pfsense) and LAN to port MG2 (igb0 in pfsense).